Vivify-Ideas/laravel-boilerplate/README.md

 - Edit /etc/hosts add local domain my-project.loc
   `127.0.0.1 my-project.loc`
   > Feel free to replace `my-project.loc` with whatever works for you.
 In that case you should also change `APP_URL` in .env

+# How to verify everything is working ?

+- Visit http://localhost/api/documentation and feel free to try API using Swagger UI.

+  > In case that you are using custom domain, swap `localhost` with your custom domain.

+  > App is available on both `http` and `https` (keep in mind that https is using self-signed certificates)

 # PHP formatter for visual studio code